tc39/proposal-explicit-resource-management/README.md

   compatibility issues due to ASI, as `using` is not a reserved word.
 - In addition `using` requires a _Block_ rather than allowing _Statement_, as it has more in common with `try`, `catch`, or `finally` than statements with a similar grammar.
+- To avoid ambiguity with _CallExpression_, a cover grammar would be needed.
 - We may opt to instead augment _TryStatement_ syntax in a fashion similar to Java's `try`-with-resources, e.g. `try (expr) {}` or `try (let x = expr) {}`, however the oddity of the implied `finally` might be a source of confusion for users.